matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 1) Service Level Indicator (SLI)?
 Answer: Quantitive measure of an aspect of a service.
 Categories: availability, latencies, throughput, durability, correctness (error rate).
-Typically aggregated - :Over 1 minute".
+Typically aggregated - "Over 1 minute".

 2) What is the easiest way to implement authentication and authorization for your apps deployed in App Engine, Cloud Run and GKE?